 Tips to find the best therapist for YOU

 Searching for the right therapist in San Diego is not an easy task.
 Counseling sessions are an intimate time where you and your therapist are alone in the office.
 So your comfort level needs to be pretty high to truly allow yourself to open up with your therapist.
 Picking the therapist that is right for you is very important.
 And no decision should be made in haste.
 One size does not fit all.
 Unlike certain clothing items that are “one size fits all,” therapy is not!
 It is entirely a personal choice, much like shopping for that shirt you are desperately wanting, but would rather pay a different price.
 There won’t be a therapist that “worked wonders on your friends and family, so you have to see them because they are the best”, type of deal.
 With therapy you have to shop and research.
 Do you homework and interview them.
 You will know when it’s right after you have done your part.
-Here are some key components to think about when choosing your therapist.
+Here are some key components to think about as you find a counselor in San Diego.

 - Get Educated: Know what your looking for.
 The mental health field is full of many options, such as MFT’s, Psychologists, psychiatrists, counselors, etc. If you are having issues with relationships, personal struggles related to relationships, or communication concerns, MFT’s have education and trainings specifically focusing on relationship bonds.
 If your looking for a psych evaluation, you would need to meet with a psychologist.
 Etc. Do your research.
 See who has the most competence in your personal struggle.